 |Place each hand over the hen's wings, then pick her up and hold her under your arm.|

 It's a good idea to inspect your birds once in a while, to check for signs of pests or disease.
-And the more you hold them, the more friendly and less skittish the birds will be with humans.
-Most hens will automatically go into a crouching position (head down, wings slightly out) if you place a flat hand over but not touching their bodies.
+And the more you hold them, the more friendly and less skittish the birds are with humans.
+Most hens will automatically go into a crouching position (head down, wings slightly out) if you place a flat hand over - but not touching - their bodies.
 Again, this is the position hens get into when a rooster is around.
 To pick up the hen, slowly and gently pick her up with both hands - one hand over each of her wings.
 She'll be most comfortable and is less likely to flail if you then tuck her under one arm, snug to your body.

 Calling by Name

-Most hens can learn to come when you call her by name.
+Most hens can learn to come when you call them by name.
 Begin by holding the hen and talking to her softly, using her name often.
-Next, place her the ground and call her name, offering her with a favorite food until she comes close to you.
+Next, place her the ground and call her name, offering her a favorite food until she comes close to you.
 Eventually, she will come every time you call; reward her frequently with food treats.